 Types of Skijoring

-NOTE: Be sure to check out race rules, procedures, etiquette and protocol before entering an event.
-(See "Skijor race rules and guidelines" in our events page)
+NOTE: Since all participants are expected to be on the same page: Be sure to know and follow race rules, procedures, etiquette and protocol before entering any event.
+(See "Skijor race rules and guidelines" in OUR events page) it is also under files in the Midwest Skijorers Facebook group.

 Competitive skijorers, on the other hand, diligently train themselves and their dog for strength, endurance, speed, and proper technique in order to always maintain a "snug tug" and to get to the finish line as quickly as possible.
 Many hours are spent training their skijor dogs to confidently execute commands to near perfection, to pass flawlessly, to be fully prepared mentally and physically for all stress and stimuli of a race environment, as well as to exercise and condition themselves and their dogs so both are in tip-top physical shape.
 They log several hundred miles each fall and winter before the 1st skijor race of the season.